24231-Brahim/gestion_taches/frontend-design-system.md

 ====================================================

 Desktop (1280px+) : Full sidebar + content
 Laptop (1024px)   : Sidebar collapsible by default Tablet (768px)    : Sidebar overlay
 Mobile (375px+)   : Sidebar hidden, bottom nav

 ====================================================
 DELIVERABLES
 ====================================================

-1. global design-system.scss (all variables + base)
+1. Global `design-system.scss` (all variables + base resets)
-2. Redesigned SCSS for each existing component
+2. Redesigned SCSS for each existing component (edited in place, same location)
-3. Updated HTML templates (Angular syntax preserved)
+3. Updated HTML templates (Angular syntax fully preserved)
-4. Theme toggle service (dark/light)
+4. Theme toggle service (dark/light) — only if not already present; otherwise restyle the existing one
-5. i18n translation files (fr.json + en.json)
-6. Component library documentation (inline comments)
+5. Component library documentation (inline comments)

 ====================================================
-CONSTRAINTS
+CONSTRAINTS (STRICT — READ AGAIN)
 ====================================================

-- Do NOT touch TypeScript logic or services
+- Frontend/UI only.
+No backend.
+No TypeScript logic changes.
+No routing changes.
-- Do NOT change routing or module structure
+- Do NOT move, rename, or relocate any file.
-- Do NOT remove Angular Material — override it
+- Do NOT remove Angular Material — override it via SCSS.
-- Keep all existing [routerLink], (click), *ngFor, *ngIf
+- Keep all existing `[routerLink]`, `(click)`, `*ngFor`, `*ngIf`, and other bindings untouched.
-- Production-ready code only
-- No placeholders, no omitted styles
+- Production-ready code only — no placeholders, no omitted styles.
-- Every component follows the softened brutalist system
+- Every component follows the Modern Minimal Dashboard system consistently.
-- Final result must feel industrial, structural, technical, and aggressively brutalist
+- Final result must feel clean, calm, modern, and professional — the opposite of visual noise.